freckle/guides/shell-style.md

 understanding required on the part of the reader by preferring simpler, more-common, and well-defined constructs.

 If you decide to use a Bashism, be consistent within that script.
-For example if you use `[[` because you want regex or glob matching in one place, don't use `[` in other places in the same script.
+For example, if you use `[[` because you want regex or glob matching in one place, don't use `[` in other places in the same script.

 ## Shell Options